 The following article is designed for use in newsletters aimed at health-care professionals.
 It describes the free services offered by the NIH's Genetic and Rare Diseases Information Center.
 Newsletter editors are free to edit the article to meet their publication's particular needs.

-To help health-care professionals meet the challenge of providing patients and their families with timely and reliable information, the National Institutes of Health (NIH) recently launched a searchable, updated Web site for its Genetic and Rare Diseases (GARD) Information Center.
-The free site is located at: http://rarediseases.info.nih.gov/GARD.
+To help health-care professionals meet the challenge of providing patients and their families with timely and reliable information, the National Institutes of Health (NIH) recently launched a searchable, updated webite for its Genetic and Rare Diseases (GARD) Information Center.
+The free site is located at: https://rarediseases.info.nih.gov.

 Accessible 24 hours a day, seven days a week, the centerpiece of the updated GARD Web site is a search feature that enables users to quickly locate disease-specific information and resources.
 New features include a pull-down menu of disorders and links to GARD specialists' answers to previous questions about the disorder.

-Funded by the NIH's Office of Rare Diseases Research and the National Human Genome Research Institute (NHGRI), GARD has responded to more than 22,000 inquiries on 6,000 rare and genetic diseases since it was established in February 2002.
+Funded by the National Center for Advancing Translational Sciences (NCATS) and the National Human Genome Research Institute (NHGRI), GARD has responded to more than 22,000 inquiries on 6,000 rare and genetic diseases since it was established in February 2002.
 The requests include many inquiries from physicians, nurses and other health-care professionals, as well as from patients and patients' families who were directed to the site by health-care professionals.

-On average, people requesting information by e-mail or phone receive a response from GARD within four to seven business days.
+On average, people requesting information by e-mail or phone receive a response from GARD within 12 business days.
 However, depending on the nature of the inquiry, the turnaround time for inquiries from health-care professionals often is much faster.
 For example, an urgent request may receive a response within 24 hours or even immediately.

 Statistics are far from the only measure of GARD's success.
 Health-care professionals who have taken advantage of the services offered by the center have responded enthusiastically.
 In the words of one physician: "This is stunningly helpful.
 Really a superb service."